Routes

 3. Optional: If your HTTPRoute resource lists a backendRefs Service that’s in a namespace that’s different from the namespace where the HTTPRoute is defined, you’ll need to add a ReferenceGrant for cross-namespace service references.

 4. Optional: When using path-based routing, you may want to restrict which hostnames your Gateway will accept traffic for.
-See Add a Gateway for a hostname.

 5. Optional: To test connectivity with the Gateway and HTTPRoute you just defined, deploy the example application using Deployment and Service resources.
-The application uses the hashicorp/ettp-echo Docker container image.
+The application uses the hashicorp/http-echo Docker container image.
 It’ll receive HTTP traffic on port 5678 and respond with text indicating the application’s name.

 Note that the Service is named web-svc, which is the same Service name you specified when you defined your HTTPRoute in the previous steps, and it listens on port 80.
 This is how the HTTPRoute knows the Service to route to.